 - If you want to brown the top just a bit more, then stick it under the broiler for the last few minutes.
 Keep an eye on it though so it doesn’t burn the top.

-- To make clean up easier, then pre-coat your casserole pan with a light spray of cooking oil.
+- To make clean up easier, then spray your casserole dish with a light spray of cooking oil.

 - If the meat mixture seems a little dry, add a tablespoon or two of beef broth.